MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Specifies the type of inter prediction for RAHT.

 ### `--rahtInterPredictionDepthMinus1=INT-VALUE`
-Specifies the max depth to apply the Inter Prediction for RAHT.
+Specifies the max depth to apply the inter prediction for RAHT.

 ### `--attrInterPredTranslationThresh=INT-VALUE`
 (Encoder only)